 Custom Orders

-It is not so common for people to request personalization of dishes in Japanese restaurants.
-People would normally be surprised if you asked for a change or replacement on the plate, some even reject this type of request.
+It's not very common for people to request dish customization in Japanese restaurants.
+People are usually surprised if you request a change or substitution to the dish, some even reject this type of request.

 Omakase